Setup Zsl Superpowers¶

 2. Present findings and ask¶

 Summarise what's present and what's missing.
-Then walk the user through the five decisions one at a time — present a section, get the user's answer, then move to the next.
+Then walk the user through the decisions one at a time — present a section, get the user's answer, then move to the next.
 Don't dump them all at once.
+Sections A–D are core; E (project board) and F (remote agent environment) are optional.

 Assume the user does not know what these terms mean.
 Each section starts with a short explainer (what it is, why these skills need it, what changes if they pick differently).
 Then show the choices and the default.